scottgeigel/stoplight.io/netlify/blog-posts/open-banking-regulation-and-api-design.md

       - Version
 ```

-By taking this approach, API designers can make good use of the reuse opportunities that OpenAPI offers, avoiding bloat in their specifications and ensuring they their documents remain as concise as possible.
+By taking this approach, API designers can make good use of the reuse opportunities that the OpenAPI Specification offers, avoiding bloat in their specifications and ensuring they their documents remain as concise as possible.

 ### Assertion of Truth